AriFordsham/GHCWiki/commentary/libraries.md

 # Classifying boot packages

+A **boot package** is, by definition, a package that can be built by GHC's build system.

-Boot packages can be classified in three different ways:
+Boot packages can be classified in four different ways:

+- Required/Optional
 - Independent/Coupled/Specific
 - Zero-boot/not zero-boot
 - Installed/not installed

 These distinctions are described in the following sub-sections.

+## Required or optional

+Most boot packages **required** to build `ghc-stage2`, or one of the supporting utilities such as `ghc-pkg`, `hsc2hs`, etc.

+However a few are **optional**, and are built only

+- To ensure that they do indeed build cleanly; they are stress tests of GHC.
+E.g. `dph`
+- Because they are used in regression tests

 ## Coupling to GHC